mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

-May 19, 2011
+May 25, 2021
 - Add searchable keywords to each lab.
 See "labtainer -h" for usage.
 - Expand routing-basics lab and lab manual
 - Remove routing-basics2 lab, it is now redundant.
 - sudo on some containers failed because hostnames remove underscores, leading to mismatch with the hosts file.
 Fix with extra entry in the hosts file with container name sans underscore.
 - New Labpack feature to package a collection of labs, and makepack tool to create Labpacks.
-- routing-basics lab guide expansion and move to network2.
 - Error check for /sbin directory when using ubuntu20 -- would be silently fatal.
+- New network-basics lab

 May 5, 2021
 - Introduce a new users lab to introduce user/group management